rajansagarwal/gardening/content/notes/perdev/mh/help.md

 	- [vulnerability](notes/perdev/life-advice/vulnerability.md)

 ## Notes
- - There's nothing wrong with asking for help
- - The idea of how some people appear successful/ "perfect" may create a barrier for them to becoming vulnerable.
+ - There's nothing wrong with asking for help.
+The idea of how some people appear successful/ "perfect" may create a barrier for them to becoming vulnerable.
 This prevents them from asking for help and lets them suffer along in private pain.
  - You cannot help others till you learn how to ask yourself.

 ---